-- Process boundaries refer to the parameters around how things happen, including starting and ending class and school on time, getting to a doctor's appointment on time, doing homework before watching a movie, etc. - Physical boundaries include not only whether you have any kind of physical contact with another person, but how much.
+- Physical boundaries include not only whether you have any kind of physical contact with another person, but how much.
 For example, you may be okay shaking hands with a particular person, but don't want to hug them.
 You may love to hug, but end up hugging someone who hates to be hugged.
-You may not be interested in having sex with someone, but you might be okay doing other sexual things. - Personal boundaries include how much you share of your personal life.
+You may not be interested in having sex with someone, but you might be okay doing other sexual things with that person. - Personal boundaries refer to how much you share of your personal life.
 What do you keep private?
 What do you tell other people?"

-Say, "Today, we're going to be looking at our physical and personal boundaries - what we're comfortable with, and what we do if we're with someone whose boundaries are different from ours."
+Say, "Today, we're going to be focusing on our physical and personal boundaries - what we're comfortable with, and what to do if we're with someone whose boundaries are different from ours."
 (6 minutes)

-STEP 2: Distribute the worksheet, "My Boundaries," and ask students not to write their names at the top.
-Tell them that the sheet lists a number of hypotheticals, and they're supposed to answer honestly what they would do.
-Tell them they will have about eight minutes in which to do this, and that when they're done, to please turn the worksheet face down.
+STEP 2: Distribute the worksheet, "My Boundaries," and ask students NOT to write their names at the top.
+Tell them that the sheet asks a number of hypothetical "what would you do" questions for which they are supposed to answer honestly.
+Tell them they will have about eight minutes to do this, and that when they're done, to please turn the worksheet face down.
 Remind them again that they should NOT write their names on their worksheets, as you will be discussing the responses in a way that keeps their identity confidential.
 (10 minutes)

 STEP 3: After about 8 minutes, collect the sheets, keeping them face down.
-Mix them up a bit.
+Mix them up.
 Then say, "I am going to redistribute the worksheets now.
-This way you will be representing someone else's answers honestly but not your own.
-Most of you will not get the same worksheet you wrote on, but if you do, please don't say anything!
+This way you will be representing someone else's answers honestly, but not your own.
+Most of you will not get the same worksheet you wrote on.
+If you do, please don't say anything!
 We want to keep this confidential."
-Distribute the worksheets, point to the signs around the room and say, "We are now going to go through the answers.
+Distribute the worksheets.
+Point to the signs around the room and say, "We are now going to go through the answers.
 I am going to read each statement, and you are going to stand beneath the sign that represents what is on your worksheet, not your own opinion.
 Even though the two may be the same, please don't share if they are.
-Please also don't share if you disagree with what's there."
+Please also don't share if you disagree with that statement."

-Read through each of the statements.
-After each statement, ask students to stand beneath the appropriate sign.
-Once there, ask them to look around the room and notice how many people are standing beneath which sign.
+Begin reading through each of the statements.
+Once students are in place, ask them to look around the room and notice how many people are standing beneath which sign.

-Once you have gone through all the statements in the same way, ask students to hold on to the worksheets they have and return to their seats.
+Once you have gone through all the statements, ask students to hold on to the worksheets they have and return to their seats.
 Process by asking the following questions:

-- Thinking about both the experience of completing the worksheet individually, and then standing under the signs of someone else's worksheet, what was it like to do that?
-What was (student responses) about it? - What did you notice about where people stood?
-Did you notice that there was a lot of agreement, or more variety and how people in this class feel about these boundaries?
+- Thinking about both the experience of completing the worksheet individually, and then standing under the signs of someone else's worksheet what was it like to do that?
+What was (student responses, e.g. interesting) about it? - What did you notice about where people stood?
+Did you notice that there was a lot of agreement, or was there more variety regarding how people in this class feel about these boundaries?

-Say, "Recognizing your own boundaries is one thing, but to make certain that you have consent, it's equally important to know what your partner's boundaries are and that takes communication.
+Say, "Recognizing your own boundaries is one thing, but to make certain that you have consent, it's equally important to know what your partner's boundaries are, and that takes communication.
 What if you have different boundaries?
 Let's look at that now."